 Overview:

-This document provides instructions and guidance to the three electricity transmission owners - National Grid Electricity Transmission plc, SP Transmission Ltd and Scottish Hydro Electric Transmission plc - to enable them to complete the reporting requirements associated with the transmission price control from 1 April 2013 to 31 March 2021.
+This document provides instructions and guidance to National Grid Electricity System Operator and the three electricity transmission owners - National Grid Electricity Transmission plc, SP Transmission Ltd and Scottish Hydro Electric Transmission plc - to enable them to complete the reporting requirements associated with the transmission price control from 1 April 2013 to 31 March 2021.

 This is the first transmission price control to reflect the new RIIO (Revenue = Incentives + Innovation + Outputs) model.